cachedpotato/Obsidian-vault/04 - Permanent Notes/Box.md

 - when you want to own a value but only care for the trait it implements

 ## Recursive types
-recursive types are types that calls itself, hence the recursion.
+recursive types are types that has itself as the component.
 ``` rust
 enum List {
 	Cons(i32, List),